pnp/sp-dev-fx-extensions/samples/jquery-application-toastr/README.md

 1.2|August 30, 2017|Updated to SPFx Release Candidate 1.2.0
 1.3|September 27, 2017|Updated for SPFx GA 1.3.0
 1.4|February 1, 2018|Updated to SPFx 1.4.0
+1.5|December 6, 2021|Fixed issue with icons and updated to SPFx 1.4.1

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**